DavidSchineis/AI-Grid-Pathfinder/README.md

 # AI Grid Pathfinder
->A 2D grid pathfinding agent that uses AI search algorithms to navigate from point A to point B while avoiding obstacles and considering terrain costs.
+>A 2D grid pathfinding agent that uses AI search algorithms to navigate from point A to point B while avoiding obstacles and considering terrain costs

 ## Features
 * Modular implementations of BFS, DFS, GBFS, and A* algorithms for pathfinding.